Tyrrrz/CliFx/Readme.md

 > 🟡 **Project status**: maintenance mode<sup>[[?]](https://github.com/Tyrrrz/.github/blob/master/docs/project-status.md)</sup>

-**CliFx** is a simple to use, yet powerful framework for building command line applications.
+**CliFx** is a simple to use, yet powerful framework for building command-line applications.
 Its primary goal is to completely take over the user input layer, allowing you to forget about infrastructural concerns and instead focus on writing your application.

 ## Terms of use<sup>[[?]](https://github.com/Tyrrrz/.github/blob/master/docs/why-so-political.md)</sup>